 If you have been on social media any time in the last three years you have probably encountered some form of 360-degree video.
 In fact, there was a point where it would have been almost impossible to avoid the viral tidal wave of 360 content.
-If you’re anything like me, the first time a 360 video popped into your feed you were delighted.
-Intrigued by the new tech, you probably stopped to have a play with the interactive features.
+The first time a 360 video popped into your feed you were probably delighted.
+Intrigued by the new tech, you would have stopped to have a play with the interactive features.
 You may have even been so impressed that you shared it with your friends.
 The second 360 video you saw, curiosity was probably still a factor, and while it may not quite have had the same impact as the first, you probably still stopped to mess around.
 However – after the hundredth-something 360 video you encountered, you were probably a little less inclined to stop.
 Today, it’s not unlikely to think you might scroll right past.
 So – what happened?

 What is 360° Video?